-Our staff team includes Jamie Howison, Jaylene Johnson, Larry Campbell, and Carolyn Mount, our Sunday evening volunteer coordinator.
+Our staff team includes Jamie Howison, Jaylene Johnson (currently on maternity leave…), Rachel Twigg Boyce, and Andrea Shalay, our Sunday evening volunteer coordinator.
 For individual biographical sketches, please read on.

 Jamie Howison is a priest of the Anglican Church of Canada and the founding pastor of saint benedict’s table.
 A graduate of the University of Winnipeg and of Trinity College, Toronto, he has worked in ordained ministry since 1987, serving in parish ministry, as pastoral care coordinator at Marymound – a treatment centre for adolescent girls – and as chaplain and dean of residence at St John’s College, Winnipeg.
 Jamie has ministered full-time within saint benedict’s table since the autumn of 2004.

 Passionate about cultivating a critical thoughtfulness around issues of faith and theology, he is the author of God’s Mind in That Music: Theological Explorations through the Music of John Coltrane, and with Steve Bell the co-author of I Will Not Be Shaken: a songwriter’s journey through the psalms.

 Jamie can be reached through the contact page on this site, or by phone at 204-781-8450.

 Jaylene Johnson is our Music Director, currently on a maternity leave through to January 2018.
 She brings experience from the creative realm, having worked as a singer/songwriter in the music industry for over fifteen years.
 Her most recent recorded project is Potter & Clay, which was nominated for both a Juno award and a Western Canadian Music award.